jaidetree/finity/README.md

        :actions [:fetch]
        :to [:loading]
       :do (fn [state action]
-           {:value :loading
+           {:state :loading
             :context {:url (:url action)}
             :effect {:id :fetch :url (:url action)}})}]}))
 ```

-From there the return value, a spec atom may be used to create an instance of the machine.
+From there the return state, a spec atom may be used to create an instance of the machine.

 ### Creating an Atom Instance